esyede/rakit/packages/docs/data/job.md

 ## Event-Based (Old Way)

-The job system is still compatible with the old event-based approach.
-However, this method is **not recommended** for new projects.
+The old event-based approach still works, but it is **not recommended** for new projects.

 ```php
 // Register event listener (in application/boot.php or application/routes.php)